ronde-de-l-espoir/main/README.md

 That is why `splice(0, 5)` is used.

-There is a varification to make sure which photos to show : say a photo a.jpg : it must be in both the `gallery-photos` and in column A of the spreadsheet.
+There is a verification to make sure which photos to show : say a photo a.jpg : it must be in both the `gallery-photos` and in column A of the spreadsheet.

 This allows anybody, say M. Darnatigues, to type his captions and delete a photo if he wants to hide it from the website... but this doesn't remove it from the server, it just hides it from view !